 See 5.1.7 for the reconciliation of this threat.

 An attacker tries to deduce the identity, type, software version, or vendor of the Server or Client in order to apply knowledge about specific vulnerabilities of that product to mount a more intrusive or damaging attack.
-The attacker might profile the target by sending valid or invalid formatted Messages to the target and try to recognize the type of target by the pattern of its normal and error responses.
+The attacker could profile the target by sending valid or invalid formatted Messages to the target and try to recognize the type of target by the pattern of its normal and error responses.

 Server profiling impacts all of the security objectives indirectly.